dmh2000/go_sync_queue/README.md

 // SynchronizedQueueImpl is an implementation of the SynchronizedQueue interface
 // using a Mutex and 2 condition variables. type SynchronizedQueueImpl struct {
 	queue Queue	        // some data structure for backing the queue mtx sync.Mutex      // a mutex for mutual exclusion putcv *sync.Cond    // a condition variable for controlling Puts getcv *sync.Cond    // a condition variable for controlling Gets }
 ```

-Note that there are two condition variables band a single mutex.
+Note that there are two condition variables and a single mutex.
 That is to support blocking on both ends, Put and Get.
 The single mutex protects the data structure in both the Put and Get calls.
 Put operations block on the **putcv** condition variable and signals the **getcv** condition variable when the Put adds an element to the queue.
 A Get operation works in the opposite direction, blocking on the **getcv** condition variable and signalling the **putcv** condition variable when an element is removed from the queue.

 The non-blocking TryPut and TryGet operations still need to signal their opposite condition variable in case the other end is using the blocking version.